-To request this service, email us at:
+To inquire about this service, email us at:

-Once your list validation is complete, Higher Logic will give you a file to review the results.
-Refer to the sections below to learn how to interpret your results.
+When your list validation is complete, Higher Logic will give you a file to review the results.

 Status definitions